 1. Reduced Stress

-What if instead of hitting Snooze and leaving the house in a rush for work, you actually took time to wake your body up?
+What if instead of hitting snooze and leaving the house in a rush for work, you actually took time to wake your body up?

 Slowing down and centering our days around activities we actually enjoy is at the core of Slow Living.